Mishra Dhatu Nigam Ltd (NSE: MIDHANI) Q3 2026 Earnings Call dated Feb. 17, 2026

 Amit Dixit

-And this is for nine months, right?
+And it is — this is for nine months, right?

 S. V. S. Narayana Murty